-The other day, I was flying back to New Jersey from Austin, Texas after attending a conference.
-The copy of USA Today they handed out to business first passengers had a very interesting article on chronic pain management and I captured a quick video about my thoughts on the article here.
+When I was flying back to New Jersey from Austin, Texas after attending a conference, a copy of USA Today was handed out to business first passengers and it had a very interesting article about chronic pain management and I captured a quick video about my thoughts on the article here.

 The article (which was published in USA today and can be accessed here) was written by Kevin Pho, a primary care physician in Nashua, N.H.

 According to the article, more patients suffer from chronic pain than those with diabetes, heart disease and cancer combined.

 This is a serious problem, and is compounded by the fact that most doctors don’t have a clue how to manage chronic pain.

 Here’s the proof, as mentioned in the USA today article: